NGC 891: A Close-Up Look at the Silver Sliver Galaxy

 Why is NGC 891 known as the Silver Sliver Galaxy?

 For amateur astronomers, NGC 891 appears as a faint, cigar-shaped smudge in medium-sized backyard telescopes under dark skies, offering a rewarding challenge for deep-sky observers.
+Its relatively low surface brightness means darker skies and larger apertures can significantly improve visibility.

 Why is NGC 891 also known as the Outer Limits Galaxy?